 Contact the professionals at Pro Insurance Group to learn more about HOA master insurance policies.
 We are dedicated to serving as one-on-one advocates for each of our clients, regardless of their unique insurance needs and budget.
 We also strive to form and maintain long-lasting relationships with our clients.

-For a community with a homeowners’ association, (e.g. a condo) a HOA master insurance policy designed for the specific association will provide substantial benefits.
+For a community with a homeowners’ association, (e.g. a condo) a homeowners association master insurance policy designed for the specific association will provide substantial benefits.
 This type of policy offers protection from physical damages to common areas within a development, as well as liability coverage, to protect against injuries on the premises.

 Call Pro Insurance Group today at (833) 619-0770 or visit us online for more information.